 - Kristen Nunn (CSD MA-SLP program) and Dr. Michael Walsh Dickey will be presenting findings from Kristen's 2016 BPhil thesis at the 2017 CUNY Human Sentence Processing Conference, an international meeting to be held at MIT, Cambridge, MA on March 30 - April 1, 2017.

 - Congratulations to Marnie Kershner (MHS, CCC-SLP), Kalli Clement (CScD, MS, CCC-SLP), and Paula Leslie (Director and professor of CScD)!
-Their presentation “Caring for Patients With Post-Intensive Care Syndrome” was selected for the PSHA Convention at the end of the month! #PittCSDtalks
+Their presentation “Caring for Patients With Post-Intensive Care Syndrome” was selected for the PSHA Convention.

 - The National Student Speech Language Hearing Association (NSSLHA) Executive Council has voted to fund Pitt's NSSLHA Chapter with a Community-Service Grant award of $250 in support of Hearing-Awareness Advocacy.
 We are so proud of our chapter's dedication to the community as well as the profession!

-- Congratulations to Dr. Katya Hill who was awarded the Clinical Achievement Award from PSHA today!
+- Congratulations to Dr. Katya Hill who was awarded the Clinical Achievement Award from PSHA!
 Dr. Hill is now the Pennsylvania nominee for the Louis M. DiCarlo Award for Recent Clinical Achievement from the ASHFoundation.
-This winner of this prestigious award will be announced in November.
+The winner of this prestigious award will be announced in November.

 - Dr. Ellen Cohn will co-present a seminar on telepractice at the Council of Academic Programs in Communication Sciences and Disorders meeting, New Orleans, LA on April 22, 2017.
 Her editorship of the International Journal of Telerehabilitation was recognized at the University of Pittsburgh's Founders Day on February 24.